weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 ### The appeal of Weakly-Suppervised or Self-Supervised learning techniques
 The list of datasets from the 1B training pairs challenge illustrates the appeal of Weakly Supervised or Self-Supervised Learning techniques.
 To contrast, Natural Questions is one of the larger Supervised datasets for the Question Answering Task.
 Natural Questions (NQ) requires humans to derive questions given a Wikipedia context as input.
 As a result of this slow process, the dataset contains 100,231 question-context-answer tuples… Which is quite impressive, but much smaller than the ~730 million pairs extracted from Reddit without human intervention.

-The list of datasets from the 1B training pairs challenge illustrates the appeal of Weakly Supervised or Self-Supervised Learning techniques.
-To contrast, Natural Questions is one of the larger Supervised datasets for the Question Answering **Task**.
-Natural Questions (NQ) requires humans to derive questions given a Wikipedia context as input.
-As a result of this slow process, the dataset contains 100,231 question-context-answer tuples… Which is quite impressive, but much smaller than the ~730 million pairs extracted from Reddit without human intervention.

 ### Scale vs model fit
 Large-scale and **expensive** models can achieve remarkable abilities with datasets like 730 million Reddit conversations.
 However, if we are constrained to the average ~22 million parameters in Sentence Transformers, and are using **Weaviate** for a general question-answering app, the 100,000 examples in Natural Questions will produce a better model than Reddit conversations **for that particular use case**.

 ### Scale recap
 So with respect to **Scale**, we generally want as much data as possible.
-But if we are getting the data from noisy sources like internet conversation threads, it’s probably not worth the cost of scaling it up.
+But if we are getting the data from noisy sources like Internet conversation threads, it’s probably not worth the cost of scaling it up.

 ## Modality
 Modality is one of the most exciting emerging trends in Deep Learning that would be a shame to leave out of this discussion.
-Models such as DALL-E, which generates unbelievable generated images from text prompts, or CLIP, that searches through massive scales of images with natural language interfaces have captured our imagination about the future of Deep Learning.
+Models such as DALL-E, which generates unbelievable images from text prompts, or CLIP, that searches through massive scales of images with natural language interfaces, have captured our imagination about the future of Deep Learning.
 Readers may be happy to know that [the Sentence Transformer library has support for CLIP models](https://huggingface.co/sentence-transformers/clip-ViT-B-32){:target="_blank"}.

 Deep Learning research has mainly been focused on Text, Image, and Image-Text modality combinations, but this space is **quickly emerging** with successes in Video, Audio, Proteins, Chemicals, and many more.
 I am particularly captivated by Text-Code multimodal spaces and the opportunities of this modality combination plugged into the features of Weaviate’s Vector Search Engine.